 The Suppression of The Worm and the Ring

-This novel, published in 1961, is a contemporary retelling of Wagner’s Ring Cycle, itself based on the early German saga Nibelungenlied.
-The setting is an Oxfordshire grammar school and follows Christopher Howarth, a Burgessian teacher who is unhappily married and in pursuit of a young female teacher called Hilda Conner.
-In a subplot, there is the discovery of a pupil’s stolen diary (in place of Wagner’s stolen ring) by the teaching staff which reveals unsettling fantasies of seduction by the school’s headmaster.
-At first glance, this setting, and the classical foundation upon which the novel is built, do not indicate controversial material.
-Yet, the book was withdrawn from sale shortly after its publication.
+The Worm and the Ring, published in 1961, is a twentieth-century updating of Wagner’s Ring Cycle, itself based on the early German saga Nibelungenlied.
+The setting is an Oxfordshire grammar school and the book follows Christopher Howarth, a teacher who is unhappily married, in pursuit of a female teacher called Hilda Conner.
+A sub-plot deals with the discovery of a pupil’s stolen diary (in place of Wagner’s stolen ring), which reveals erotic fantasies of seduction by the school’s headmaster.
+At first glance, the setting and the classical foundation on which the novel is built do not indicate controversial material.
+Yet the book was withdrawn from sale a few months after publication.

-Burgess writes about this in You’ve Had Your Time, though he is careful to not admit any fault: ‘Miss Gwen Bustin […] had been eager to identify herself with the fictitious school secretary of the book.
+Burgess writes about this episode in You’ve Had Your Time, though he is careful to not admit any fault: ‘Miss Gwen Bustin […] had been eager to identify herself with the fictitious school secretary of the book.
 The strength of her case rested mainly on an onomastic coincidence: her own doctor had the same name as the doctor of the secretary in the novel.
 A letter from her lawyer made the standard accusation of malice, and my publisher promptly withdrew the unsold part of the edition.
 Now I was to await the delivery of a writ.’

-Another edition of the novel, bowdlerised by libel lawyers, was published in 1970, but the original has not appeared since its publication in 1961.
-Gwen Bustin died in 1974, and Moyna Morris died in 2000, meaning that it is now possible to republish the novel in its original form.
+A second hardback edition of the novel, bowdlerised by editors at Heinemann, was published as part of a uniform edition in 1970, but the original text has not appeared since its publication in 1961.
+The Worm and the Ring has not been published in America, and as yet there has been no paperback edition.
+Gwen Bustin died in 1974, and Moyna Morris died in 2000, so it would now be possible to reprint the novel in its original state.

-While the suppression of The Worm and the Ring was not for reasons of politics or obscenity, it nevertheless prevented Burgess’s work from reaching an audience.
-As his career developed, he began to develop his ideas that literature should reflect all aspects of life, whether the obscene or emetic, defending boundary-pushing novels such as Last Exit to Brooklyn by Hubert Selby Jr, and Naked Lunch by William S. Burroughs.
-Burgess’s fullest statement against censorship is in Obscenity & the Arts, a lecture he gave to the Maltese Library Association in 1970.
+While the suppression of The Worm and the Ring was not undertaken for reasons of politics or obscenity, it nevertheless prevented Burgess’s work from reaching a wide audience.
+As his career developed, he came to believe that literature should reflect all aspects of life, whether obscene or emetic, and he was quick in his public defence of boundary-pushing novels such as Last Exit to Brooklyn by Hubert Selby, and Naked Lunch by William S. Burroughs.
+As he wrote in a review of Milan Kundera: ‘All literature, even when it is bad, is subversive.’

 Obscenity & the Arts by Anthony Burgess has been published internationally by Pariah Press for the first time, including a new response by Germaine Greer, original photography, and an interview with Burgess by Marie Benoit.
 It is available to order from their website.